lolawin3/lolawin3/README.md

 - 👋 Hi, I’m @lolawin3
-- 👀 I’m interested in cloud computing
+- 👀 I’m a Snr. cloud developer
 - 🌱 I’m currently learning to be a professional cloud architect
 - 💞️ I’m looking to collaborate on machine learning and data analytics projects
 - 📫 How to reach me ...luqmanolawin@yahoo.com